-Delamere School provides 80 places to support local children and is one of only three dedicated SEND schools in Trafford.
+Delamere school provides 80 places to support local children and is one of only three dedicated SEND schools in Trafford.

-Bolton-based Seddon has completed the £900,000 project to replace a 20-year-old hydrotherapy pool at Delamere School, to benefit pupils with Special Educational Needs and Disabilities (SEND) in Trafford.
+Seddon completed the £900,000 project to replace a 20-year-old hydrotherapy pool at Delamere School, to benefit pupils with Special Educational Needs and Disabilities (SEND) in Trafford.
 The project was funded by Trafford Council via the Department for Education’s SEND capital funding.

 Designed by Bowker Sadler Architecture (BSA), delivery of the project was also aided by structural engineer, Ridge and Partners LLP, and specialist pool installers, Unique Pool Ltd.